 Port Blair, the capital, and Havelock Island are popular spots for Andaman and Nicobar Islands tourism.
 Port Blair is a charming window to local life and customs, while it is also steeped in colonial history.
 While Havelock Island is a picturesque paradise, with azure blue waters, powder-white sands and deep green palm trees fringing the beach.
 Naturally, you shouldn’t forget to carry all the essentials for a beach holiday, including sunscreen lotion, sunglasses, a hat or cap and a sipper.

 Bengali, Hindi, English, Tamil

-These are dos and don’ts to keep in mind for your Andaman trip -
+The following are some travel tips, dos and don’ts to keep in mind for your Andaman trip.

 Once you experience Andaman Nicobar tourism, you’ll fall in love with the islands’ pristine beauty and the unique culture of the indigenous people.
 A few precautions and courtesies are advised, to protect and preserve the beauty of these islands.

 The tribes are sensitive about their privacy, and most tribal areas are restricted zones.
 Please don’t interact with the tribals without permission.
 Photo or video shooting them is considered a punishable crime.